RemseyMailjard/Todo-App-Java/TodoApp/project.md

 A simple console todo application to manage and display your tasks

 ### Features
-- Add a todo
+- Add a task (title & optional due date)
 -   Wishes:  Assign Importancy / Urgency, Due Data
 -   Reminders
-- Delete a todo
+- Delete a task
-- View a todo
+- Show all tasks
   - Organize by day / week
-(Process: Get the user input and list them.